Harry’s wounded hero marine: Don’t deport Afghan pilot who fought with UK forces

 “That’s why they get the same respect, the same credit.
 This is why when Harry came over to Afghanistan everyone respected him more.
 Because he was putting himself in the same line of fire as everyone else.

-“Anyone who went against them [the Taliban], who was on our side, everyone respected them - Afghan national army, Afghan national police, Afghan air force.
-Some of the elders that we used to speak to who were fighting for their land - everyone respected them.
+“Anyone who went against them [the Taliban], who was on our side, everyone respected them – Afghan national army, Afghan national police, Afghan air force.
+Some of the elders that we used to speak to who were fighting for their land, everyone respected them.

 “And if you said, would you mind if they came here to get a new life now because they’re in danger over there?
 I don’t see why anyone would have an issue with that.”

-He said the current politics around small boats meant that it was the “worst time” for Afghans who had been promised help to try and get support from the UK.
+He said the current politics around small boats meant that it was the “worst time” for Afghans who had been promised help to try to get support from the UK.

 Referring to those resorting to illegal routes to get to the UK, he said: “Because of the way that we just left, people have been left behind, forgotten about, they are in hiding, so it is almost impossible for them to get here safely.
-It doesn’t surprise me what’s happened unfortunately.”
+It doesn’t surprise me what’s happened, unfortunately.”

 The Afghan pilot, who was praised by his coalition forces supervisor as a “patriot to his nation”, says he was forced into hiding when the Taliban took over Afghanistan in August 2021.
 He told The Independent that he had no choice but to travel to the UK via a small boat because there were no viable safe routes.

 He said: “What safe and legal way was there after the fall of Afghanistan?
 You entered Afghanistan on the first day as a friendly and brotherly country, and now this bad day has come upon us.

-“[The UK government should] keep the promise of friendship and cooperation that you made, and fulfil it.
+[The UK government should] keep the promise of friendship and cooperation that you made, and fulfil it.

 “The American and British forces have forgotten us.
 We worked with them and we helped them like they were our brothers.
 We are not Talib, we are not Isis, so why are they leaving us like this?”

+Piers Morgan became the latest supporter to back our campaign, saying deportation would be a “complete failure of moral duty”.

+“This man is a hero who helped us take on the Taliban, his family is in Afghanistan, we have a moral compulsion as a country to save this man and take care of his family,” Mr Morgan said on his TalkTV show on Wednesday night, while also encouraging Prince Harry, who also fought against the Taliban, to do whatever he can to support the campaign.

 Former international development secretary Rory Stewart said that the pilot’s story was “profoundly shocking” because it went against the promises made to those in Afghanistan.
-He said the UK was “shirking our responsibilities towards Afghans who risked their lives to fight alongside us.”
+He said the UK was “shirking our responsibilities towards Afghans who risked their lives to fight alongside us”.

-General Sir Richard Barrons, a former chief of joint operations who served in Afghanistan, said the fact that the pilot went through other countries to get to the UK was “not surprising considering the mess the government made with the evacuation process.”
+General Sir Richard Barrons, a former chief of joint operations who served in Afghanistan, said the fact that the pilot went through other countries to get to the UK was “not surprising considering the mess the government made with the evacuation process”.

 Colonel Simon Diggins, who served as a defence attache in Afghanistan, said: “It is appalling that this man who was in our allied forces is being treated in this way.”